 Main traffic routes intended for pedestrian traffic within buildings must have a minimum width of 1.2 metres.

-Based on the provisions contained in the building and fire safety laws, it is possible to request routes of
+Based on the provisions contained in the building and fire safety laws, it is possible to request access routes

 wider circulation.